 Contact pages are relevant because they are a way for you to keep in contact with the people who buy your products, potentially adding them to your email marketing list.
 This strategy could open the door for future email offers and makes marketing new products to a test audience easy.

-Editor's note: Looking for email marketing software for your business?
-Fill out the questionnaire below to have our vendor partners contact you about your needs.
+Editor’s note: Looking for the right email marketing service for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Don’t be afraid to experiment